aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

    choose to publish this message elsewhere for posterity.
 -  An imposed "time out" from online spaces.
 CoCC will communicate this "time out" to the individual(s) involved.
--  A permanent or temporary ban from some or all sktime project spaces (GitHub, in-person events etc).
+-  A permanent or temporary ban from some or all aeon project spaces (GitHub, in-person events etc).
 The research team will maintain records of all such bans so that they may be reviewed in the future, extended to a Code of Conduct safety team as it is built, or